storybookjs/react-native/CONTRIBUTING.md

 yarn bootstrap --core

 # make changes to try and reproduce the problem, such as adding components + stories
-cd examples/crna-kitchen-sink
+cd examples/native
-yarn install
 # for ios
 yarn ios
 # for android
 yarn android
+# for web
+yarn web

 # see if you can see the problem, if so, commit it:
-git checkout "branch-describing-issue"
-git add -A
-git commit -m "reproduction for issue #123"
+git checkout -b "branch-describing-issue" git add -A git commit -m "reproduction for issue #123"